 1. No need to sell the house in case of urgent financial necessity:

-In case of urgent requirement for money one may force himself to sell of the house.
+In case of the urgent requirement for money, one may force himself to sell of the house.
 But reverse mortgage enables the borrower either to sell the house at the end of the mortgage period or to discharge the loan liability along with accumulated interest.

 2. No servicing cost